proofzero/rollupid/README.md

 - Java SDK v8+
 - Babashaka 0.7.x

+#### NIX ENV

+Install NIX and run `nix-build` to install nix packages and `nix-shell` create a nix shell with a fully configured development environment.

 ### Build

 Run `bb run test:all:develop` to make sure everything is setup correctly.
 Then use `bb tasks` to see what other build and test tasks are available.